Renewable Energy Engineering

 3- Provide the students with strong theoretical and practical training enabling them to devise effective solutions for the generation, distribution, and utilization of green energy on- and off- grid.

-4- Foster multidisciplinary abilities in thinking and execution enabling the future engineers to work on innovative energy generation based on a variety of
+4- Foster multidisciplinary abilities in thinking and execution enabling the future engineers to work on innovative energy generation based on a variety of physical principles.

 Student Outcomes (SO) According to ABET SO Criteria